mangefoo/wifi-ethernet-bridge/README.md

 I ended up going for an unused Raspberry Pi 3 that I previously used as a [RetroPi](https://retropie.org.uk) for playing old video games.
 It has integrated WiFi and ethernet port, which made it a perfect fit for this problem.

-Setting it up as a Wifi bridge requires the following steps:
+Setting it up as a WiFi bridge requires the following steps:
 - [Configure WiFi on the wlan0 interface](#configure-wifi-on-the-wlan0-interface)
 - [Set a static IP on the eth0 interface](#set-a-static-ip-on-the-eth0-interface)
 - [Set up NAT forwarding on the eth0 interface](#set-up-nat-forwarding)